 The courses should provide an educational understanding of the methodologies involved rather than being a description of methods/papers in the state of the art.

-The tutorial proposals will be evaluated regarding the information provided and quality criteria related to the fit of the proposal given the conference topics, the timeliness and relevance of the topics, the experience of the presenters and the organisation of the syllabus.
+The tutorial proposals will be evaluated regarding the information provided and quality criteria related to the fit of the proposal given the conference topics, the timelines and relevance of the topics, the experience of the presenters and the organisation of the syllabus.

 Proposals will be selected on a first-come-first-served basis.
 Notification will be given in about 15 days from the submission of the proposal.